VoxPop-Open-Call/Cidade-Ciclavel/README.md

 ## Contact

 **Come say hello to us!** Let's chat about urban cycling, mobility, UX Design, apps, PWAs, etc.
-This project is a spin-off Bike de Boa project.
+This project is a based on a brazilian project named Bike de Boa.

 # Partnerships